Scan time: 2-3 minutes / Read time: 3-5 minutes

 🔥 Step 2 — Agitate.

-Name what it's quietly costing them if it doesn't change.
+Name what the stuck-spot quietly costs them if nothing changes.

 One concrete picture.

-Bryan's agitation: every boring lunch makes Friday's takeout order feel inevitable.
+Bryan's agitation: every boring lunch makes Friday's takeout feel inevitable.

-He adds one line: "By Friday the $14 burrito wins again.
+He adds: "By Friday the $14 burrito wins again.
 Sunday's prep starts feeling pointless."

 🩹 Step 3 — Solution.

-Hand them one small move they can run today.
+Hand your reader one small move they can run today.

 Tiny.
 Specific.
 Doable.

-Bryan's solution: build one bold sauce on Sunday and rotate it across three lunches.
+Bryan's solution: build one bold sauce on Sunday, rotate it across three lunches.

-The prompt below will turn one rough idea into a ready-to-send P.A.S. email.
+The prompt below turns one rough idea into a ready-to-send P.A.S. email.

 You just tell it the stuck-spot and what it's costing your reader.